Programmes and Patterns: Or, What Bugs Us About Knitting

 What is clear is that encoding errors are normally due to differences in communication style, and they cause problems because the knitter feels frustrated, gets stuck, and progress stalls.
 Thus, the programme or pattern does not run; yes, this is another type of runtime error!
 In addition, this stress or mental overload causes another runtime error – memory leaks or overwhelm that compromise short-term memory or RAM (random access memory).

 I put encoding errors last because this type of programming error is difficult to eradicate despite the best laid plans.
 You can be an experienced knitter, technical editor, teacher, designer, or writer, and no matter how much effort you put into understanding or creating a pattern, there will always be someone who needs more support with the instructions.
-And again, the frustrating thing is that runtime errors are not necessarily anybody’s fault; their perpetuity restates the fact that communication is a two-way street.
+And again, the frustrating thing is that runtime errors are not necessarily anybody’s fault.
+Their perpetuity restates the fact that communication is a two-way street.
 What might be easy for one person to understand might be difficult for another, and this is no indication of an individual’s capabilities.

 Red and black ladybird on a hebe leaf in my garden.

 The best-case scenario is to ensure that runtime errors are well supported, if not anticipated.
 Knitters having a hard time with a pattern may just need to take a break and come back to it; switch it off and then back on again.
 Close background apps and free up RAM so that there are few, if any distractions (read: day-to-day life), and you can concentrate on the information in the pattern.
 I once worked with a knitter who locked themselves away for as long as it took for them to set up the pattern repeat!
+The applied maths side of knitwear design is a topic in its own right.

 If designers are working with test knitters, or consulting a technical editor, let them know if you want them to pay particular attention to a specific area of the pattern or a technique and compensate them fairly for their feedback.
 If you have the means, set aside time to create video tutorials or run virtual knitting surgeries, and be sure to let your customers know the support is there.